mwpenny/gbplay/docs/_posts/2021-05-11-Emulating-a-Pokemon-Trade-with-Generated-Link-Cable-Data.md

 When visiting the Cable Club at a Pokemon Center, the game will first operate in slave mode and wait for a serial transfer to be initiated by the other Game Boy (i.e., try to use an external clock signal).
 If this happens, it will respond with the value `2`.
-If instead no transfers occur after waiting for some time, then the game will switch to master mode and repeatedly send the value `1` to the other Game Boy (i.e., using an internal clock signal).
-If the master game receives a `2` and the slave game receives a `1` then both instances will send a `0` byte to confirm the connection, save the game, exchange a `0x60` byte for synchronization, and then display the in-game link type selection menu.
+If instead no such transfer occurs, then the game will switch to master mode and send the value `1` to the other Game Boy (i.e., using an internal clock signal).
+This is done in a loop until the connection is successful or enough failed attempts take place.
+If the master game receives a `2` and the slave game receives a `1` then both instances will send two `0` bytes, save the game, exchange a `0x60` byte for synchronization, and then display the in-game link type selection menu.

 ### Link type selection